sneakerfish/auto-status-report/README.md

 ## Features

 - 🔍 **Comprehensive Analysis**: Track commits, additions, deletions, and file changes across all your repositories
-- 🤖 **AI-Powered Summaries**: Generate intelligent insights about your development patterns using local Ollama models
+- 🤖 **AI-Powered Summaries**: Generate intelligent journal-style summaries of your daily development work using Ollama (local or cloud)
 - 📊 **Multiple Formats**: Export reports in Markdown, JSON, or CSV formats
 - 📅 **Flexible Time Ranges**: Generate reports for any date range or specific days
-- 🎯 **Repository Filtering**: Focus on specific repositories or analyze all your work
+- 🎯 **Repository Filtering**: Focus on specific repositories or analyze all your work (owned and collaborator repos)
+- ⏰ **Timezone Support**: All timestamps displayed in US/Eastern timezone for consistency
 - 🖥️ **CLI Interface**: Easy-to-use command-line interface for automation
 - 🏗️ **Jenkins Ready**: Designed to run on your Jenkins server for automated reporting